IanTeda/the_road_to_react/notes/01_fundamentals.md

 - Hooks must be used at the top level of a function component, not within conditions or loops.
 - A reducer action is always associated with a type and as a best practice with a payload, similar to actions in Ratatui.
 - A reducer function is responsible for specifying how the state should change in response to dispatched actions, based on the current state and the action.
+- Conditional states can lead to impossible states and undesired behaviors in the UI